 Here is an experiment:

 When you do this, at first you'll feel an intensity of energy.
-If you just allow that to be there, observe it, and don't do anything with it, it will pass.
-Then, if you stay with just observing all that comes into awareness, you'll begin to notice relief.
+This isn't because the anger or fear are increasing, it is because you are becoming more aware of what was already here.
+If you just allow it all to be here, without pushing away from it in any way, you'll begin to notice relief.
 It will feel like a huge burden has been lifted off your shoulders.
 It is surprising to discover how much armor weighs!
-If you continue with this process, you'll feel an expansive love and strength.
+If you continue with this process, you'll feel yourself as an expansive love and strength.

 You'll notice that your ideas of who you thought you were won't be so solid anymore.
 There will be less rigidity and more availability of yourSelf to yourSelf and to the rest of the world.
-In feeling the vulnerability, there is an openness.
-There is freedom to know yourSelf in a new yet familiar way, far beyond the body or self concept.
-You'll begin to experience yourSelf as pure Spirit.
+In turning toward the vulnerability rather than away from it, there is a wonderful openness.
+There is freedom to know yourSelf in a new yet familiar way, beyond the body or self concept.
+You'll begin to experience yourSelf as Pure Awareness.

-So how to accept the moment and what you’re feeling when the old armor starts to take over?
-A trick that works for me is to completely forget about the story of what happened – the “he-did-this” and “she-said-that” part.
-Remove any words at all, and keep your attention on what is left: the feelings, the raw energy itself.
+So how can you accept the moment and what you’re feeling when the old armor starts to take over?
+Completely let go of the story of what happened – the “he-did-this” and “she-said-that” part.
+Rather than focusing on thoughts, shift your attention to the sensations you feel as you think of the subject that caused the anger / fear response.
+Stay with the raw energy itself.

-This does take some effort – at least for me it does!
-Changing old patterns usually does.
-But it’s well worth it.
-In the process of letting down self-protective armor, a natural healing process occurs naturally.
+I guarantee you that doing this is well worth the effort!
+In the process of letting down self-protective armor, a natural healing process occurs naturally on all levels of our being.
 In this state of openness and surrender, residues from past hurts unwind, naturally and gently.
-As we continue to practice letting vulnerability be here, we feel more of what I would call “self-empowerment,” more self-confidence and true strength.
-When we know ourselves as Spirit, there is no longer a need for self-protection.
+As we continue to practice letting our vulnerability and openness be here, we feel more relaxed, open, aware and at peace.
+When we know ourselves as Pure Awareness, there is no longer a need for self-protection.
 It just isn’t relevant any more.